dlr-eoc/ukis-frontend-libraries/projects/utils-maps/README.md

-## dlr-eoc/utils-maps
+## @dlr-eoc/utils-maps

 This library contains a collection of utilities that do not themselves depend on angular.

 ### ol

+**utils-ol-layers**
-Utilities that help in the management of openlayers.
+Utilities that help in the management of openlayers layers.

   - flattenLayers: layers can be arbitrarily nested.
 This function flattens such a nested collection.
+  - ...

+**utils-ol-canvas**
 Utilities for copying the images of openlayers' multiple canvases into one, ready to download.

  - mapToSingleCanvas
  - scaledMapToSingleCanvas
  - simpleMapToCanvas